AlexLupo5/CSC212-Term-Project/README.md

     ```

     A dotfile will be created named `convexHullGraphviz.dot`.
-The terminal will output the Convex Hull points or an error message if it fails to construct from the txt file values.
+The terminal will output the Convex Hull points or an error message if it fails to construct from the text file values.

     The `convexHullGraphviz.dot` cannot be visualized with our SFML implementation and is meant to be copied and pasted into the Graphviz website ([Graphviz Online](https://dreampuf.github.io/GraphvizOnline/)).